 If our existing stockholders sell a large number of shares of our common stock or the public market perceives that these sales may occur, the market price of our common stock could decline significantly.
-At March 31, 2006, we had 10,865,918 shares of common stock outstanding.
-All of the shares offered in our initial public offering completed on November 2, 2005 are freely tradeable without restriction or further registration under the federal securities laws, unless purchased by our affiliates or subject to a lock-up agreement.
-As of March 31, 2006, 4,191,671 shares of our common stock were subject to lock-up agreements that have been entered into by certain of our stockholders.
-These lock-up agreements expire on July 24, 2006.
-We estimate that all of the 6,523,164 shares of our common stock outstanding prior to our initial public offering not previously eligible for sale pursuant to Rule 144(k) will become available for sale under Rule 144(k) beginning October 27, 2006, except for approximately 525,534 shares held by our affiliates which will be eligible for sale subject to the volume, manner of sale and other limitations under Rule 144.
+At September 30, 2006, we had 10,952,602 shares of common stock outstanding.
+All of the shares offered in our initial public offering completed on November 2, 2005 are freely tradable without restriction or further registration under the federal securities laws, unless purchased by our affiliates.
+Beginning October 27, 2006 all of our common stock issued prior to our initial public offering to non-affiliates became available for sale under Rule 144(k).